FastEddy01/FiveM-LOD-Reload/README.md

-# FiveM-LOD-Reload
+# FiveM-LOD-Reload [Client]
-A command that reloads the LOD draw distance on the client [Can be used to help with texture loss in some cases)
+A command that reloads the LOD draw distance on the client [Can be used to help with texture loss in some cases)\
-#### Resource [:] Client-Side
 ![N|Solid](https://cdn.discordapp.com/attachments/796230402540306443/911701344744792135/ezgif-2-92ec2225992a.gif)